Australian central bank cuts key interest rate to 0.1%

 The bank expects the economy will grow by 6% in the current fiscal year through June 2021 and 4% in the following year.

-It also has forecast that Australia's jobless rate will peak at less than 8%, down from a previous estimate of 10%.
+It also has forecast that Australia's jobless rate will peak at less than 8%, down from 10% estimated three months ago.

 Inflation is expected to be 1% in 2021 and 1.5% in 2022.